-This list of IU Bloomington units describes service-focused courses, research, internships, and volunteer opportunities.
-Once you’ve identified an area of interest, directly contact the unit you want to know more about.
+This list below of IU Bloomington units describes service-focused courses, research, internships, and volunteer opportunities to help you identify an area of interest on campus.
+You may directly contact the unit you want to know more about.

 Faculty and students in this department, which is housed in the College of Arts and Sciences, work to unlock the mysteries of the human brain by studying social relationships, mental disorders, child development, education, criminality, and the relationship between humans and animals.

 The department offers science education programs for high schoolers and participates in special programs with organizations such as Head Start, Boys and Girls Club, Girl Scouts, Monroe County Community School Corporation, Middle Way House, and the WonderLab Museum of Science, Health, and Technology.

 Mike Jackson, Community Outreach & Alumni Relations Coordinator: email@example.com, 812-855-8897

 The PACE program offers internships and other forms of community engagement activities.
 PACE’s mentored internship opportunities include local, state, federal, and international work in non-profits, government, businesses, advocacy, electoral, and issue-based organizations.
 Other PACE engagement activities include such projects as Voices for Democracy and Civility, which provides opportunities for students to work with community members and university affiliates to facilitate conversations about important, and often contentious, public issues.
 PACE courses help students to bring theory into practice by participating in field trips (including City Council and Statehouse visits), democratic deliberation, and community engaged learning to earn a PACE certificate or Leaders and Leadership minor.